st--/annotate-equations/README.md

 # Annotated example of how to make annotated equations in LaTeX using TikZ.

-## Work in progress: turning it into reusable commands
+## A package with reusable commands

 ![output of annotated equation](example_annotation_package.png)

-Using [`annotate_equations.sty`](https://github.com/st--/annotated_latex_equations/blob/main/annotate_equations.sty), an equation can easily be annotated as follows:
+Using [`annotate_equations.sty`](https://github.com/st--/annotate_equations/blob/main/annotate_equations.sty), an equation can easily be annotated as follows:
 ```latex
 \begin{equation*}
     \mathcal{O}\big(